Women's high jump world record progression

 The first world record in the women's high jump was recognised by the Fédération Sportive Féminine Internationale (FSFI) in 1922.
 In 1936, the FSFI was absorbed by the International Association of Athletics Federations, now known as World Athletics.

 As of June 21, 2009, the IAAF (and the FSFI before it) has ratified 56 world records in the event.

 Record progression

+Indoor

+An asterisk indicates a record was repeated.
+All records since Kostadinova's 2.04 m in 1987 were ratified by the IAAF.

+Outdoor

+The event is linked on some of the dates.